My Main Page with Links to My Other

 moral hazard for a mandatory government paid vacation lottery.

 Policy works with careful, detailed analysis are rare.
 Most public policy books have a thing in common: No accurate big picture map of the size and arrangement of the economy.
-For too long, election by slogan has ended up in policy by slogan.
-Preventing Crime, Nobody’s Children, New Choices/Real Voices and this book are all examples of what happens to you when you stray from the ultra-conservative or ultra-liberal folds.
+For too long, election by slogan has ended up in policy by K-street.
+Preventing Crime, Nobody’s Children, New Choices/Real Voices and this book are all examples of what happens to you when you stray from the left or right folds.
 You get ignored.
-“Being the bearer of new ideas is a lonely journey”—unless you have thousands or ultra conservative or ultra liberal media outlets at your disposal, then it is a comfortable journey.
+“Being the bearer of new ideas is a lonely journey”—unless you have thousands media outlets at your disposal.
 Building the kind of land where people get what they should get takes moral courage.
 True Security is an excellent book and a boring book.
-The question for the reader is whether you are the type of person who reads for only entertainment.
+The question for the reader is whether entertainment matters most.
 Highly recommended.
 [Note: All numbers are from the last year I could easily find them.]

 My Main Page with Links to My Other Book Reviews